PrivateStorageio/ZKAPAuthorizer/docs/source/interface.rst

   * limit: An integer limiting the number of unblinded tokens to retrieve.
   * position: A string which can be compared against unblinded token values.
-    Only unblinded tokens which sort as great than this value are returned.
+    Only unblinded tokens which follow this token in the stable order are returned.

 This endpoint accepts no request body.